-Here are some simple things you can do to help your loved one:
+Here are a dozen simple things you can do to help your loved one:

 - Make a notebook with sections that the patient can take back and forth to each doctor appointment.

-- Make a carry bag that has room for tissues, hard candy, magazines, a notebook, pencil, water bottle and then fill it with these things for chemo visits.
+- Make a carry bag and fill it with tissues, hard candy, magazines, a notebook, pencil, water bottle, pictures of friends, and a book of uplifting says. visits.

-- Ask questions in this manner: When can I bring for dinner and is there anything you don’t like?
+- Ask questions in this manner: What day can I bring dinner over, and is there anything you don’t like?
 When can I come over to clean the refrigerator, is Monday a good day?

 - Offer to drive to doctor appointments and make it a fun outing.
 You are helping a warrior fight for life!
 Being alive and living is important.
 Focus on ‘now’.